devdeer-kevin/scotty-ui/README.md

 Welcome to Scotty UI, the user interface designed specifically for interacting with the Coffee Cup API.
 Brew up some powerful user experiences with Scotty UI's intuitive and elegant components.

+## Features

+-   **👌🏻 Interactive Components:** From customer input fields to date selectors, Scotty UI has everything you need.
+-   **💾 Data-Driven:** Designed to work seamlessly with the DEVDEER Scotty API, making it easier to fetch and manage Coffee Cup data.
+-   **🌈 Responsive Design:** The app looks great on devices of all sizes.
+-   **🔒 User Authentication via Kinde:** A seamless and secure sign in process using just the email address provided by Kinde.

 ## Quick Start

 Dive into the world of coffee cup data visualization and management with just a few steps.
 Here's how you can start using Scotty UI.